KyleTate/https-github.com-rwprice31-ComicSearch/README.md

 # ComicSearch

-The purpose of this website is to help introduce new readers to comics and to be an easy way to find series of different characters
+The purpose of this website is to help introduce new readers to comics and to be an easy way to find series of different characters.
+First choose a Publisher such as Marvel, this will bring up a page with a list of characters like Thor and Iron Man.
+After choosing a character you will be directed to a page for that character listing searies/ story arcs.
+When choosing a series a list of issues will appear that are a part of that story arc.
+If you select an issue a description will appear listing
+- Title (of Story)
+- Features (Main Characters involved)
+- Sequence Number (in what order within the Issue is the Story)
+- Page Count
+- Characters (All Characters involved)
+- Synopsis

 Cover thumbnails are used for identification purposes only.
 All rights to cover images reserved by the respective copyright holders.